medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

 The cloning process assumes you have access to EKS and to the snapshots and volumes you wish to clone and create.
 This is not a permission granted to normal teammates who use EKS, so check with SRE as needed.

 After checking your permissions,  first find a snapshot of the data you're wanting to clone.
 Only production data has automated snapshots, so when cloning a development instance, manually create a snapshot first.
-After finding the snapshot and it' ID (e.g. `snap-081d1cc18de16d8c7`), create a new volume from this snapshot.
+After finding the snapshot and its ID (e.g. `snap-081d1cc18de16d8c7`), create a new volume from this snapshot.
 Now label the volume so it's flagged for EKS use.
 Finally, put your newly created volume ID  (e.g. `vol-047f57544f4085fb2`) in a `values.yml` file to use with `helm` and the [deploy](https://github.com/medic/cht-core/tree/master/scripts/deploy) script.

 Read on below for the exact steps on how to do this.